lucamul/EIGER-PORT-PLUS/README.md

 # Eiger-PORT+
 ## 1. Background
 Eiger-PORT+ presents an improvement over the Eiger-PORT algorithm (https://github.com/princeton-sns/Eiger-PORT).
-This codebase is built upon the original Eiger-PORT one, with modifications on the code where necessary, meaning the Eiger-PORT folder in this codebase presents an implementation of Eiger-PORT+.
+This codebase is built upon the original Eiger-PORT one, with modifications on the code where necessary, meaning the Eiger-PORT folder in this codebase presents an implementation of Eiger-PORT+. the core of the modified cose can be found in:
+Eiger-PORT/Eiger-PORT/src/java/org/apache/cassandra/thrift/ThriftConverter.java

 ## 2. System Requirements
 We use Eiger- PORT’s workload generator with default parameters of 32 threads per client, 1 million keys, 90% read proportion, and the Zipfian key-access distribution with a skew factor of 0.8.
 We deploy on a CloudLab cluster of machines, each with 2.4 GHz Quad-Core Xeon CPU and 12 GB RAM.
 By default, we use eight servers to partition the database and eight client machines to load the servers.
 We plot each data point using the average over five 60-second trials.